germanrpardo1/Reinforcement-Learning/Week 8/README.md

 # 2024-HW8
-My own implementation of the REINFORCE algorithm.
+My own implementation of the REINFORCE algorithm and a comparison with and without baseline to make the agent learn faster.